fraserphysics/make-novice/_episodes/03-variables.md

 - "Use `$<` to refer to the first dependency of the current rule."
 ---

-You can use *git checkout 03-variables_py3* or *git checkout 03-variables_py2* to get the Makefile from the end of the previous episode which looks like this:
+You can use *git checkout 03-variables* to get the Makefile from the end of the previous episode which looks like this:

 ~~~
 # Generate summary table.